Dr David J Atherton MA (Cantab) MB BChir FRCP

 In 2008, David resigned from his NHS work, but continues to see children with skin problems privately at the BUPA Cromwell Hospital in West London and at the Parkside Hospital in Wimbledon.
 He deals with the full spectrum of serious skin diseases that occur in children and adolescents.
 In addition, he has special interests in eczema, haemangiomas and a variety of birthmarks, particularly pigmented birthmarks.
+He also has a great deal of experience in the treatment of acne.
 He works closely with many colleagues in other paediatric specialities, particularly plastic surgery, allergy and nutrition.

 He was active in the establishment of the British Society for Paediatric Dermatology, of which he was the first president.
-He remains closely involved in the work of the society, which promotes the development of high quality services for children with skin diseases throughout the UK.
+The society, which promotes the development of high quality services for children with skin diseases throughout the UK.

 David has also worked closely with many patient support groups, including DEBRA (epidermolysis bullosa), Caring Matters Now (for congenital melanocytic naevi), the Birthmark Support Group, the National Eczema Society and the Ectodermal Dysplasia Society.

 David’s wife, Dr Guang Xu is a Chinese doctor who grew up in Shanghai and trained there in traditional Chinese medicine.
-David has 4 sons, 2 of whom are still at school.
+David has 4 sons, 2 of whom are at university, and 2 grandchildren.
 Other than his work and his family, his favourite activity is playing tennis.